cdapio/cdap/cdap-docs/developers-manual/source/overview/modes.rst

 As :ref:`described above <distributed-data-application-platform>`, in a Hadoop Environment, application containers are implemented as YARN containers and datasets use HBase and HDFS for actual storage.
 In other environments, the implementation can be different.
-For example, in Standalone CDAP, all services run in a single JVM, application containers are implemented as threads, and data is stored in the local file system.
+For example, in CDAP Local Sandbox, all services run in a single JVM, application containers are implemented as threads, and data is stored in the local file system.